saleina/SaleinaCMS/website/README.md

 hugo server
 ```

-Then visit http://localhost:1313/ - Hugo will automatically reload CSS or
-refresh the page when stylesheets or content changes.
+Then visit http://localhost:1313/ - Hugo will automatically refresh the page when stylesheets or content changes.